-If you don’t like the greasy feeling that beeswax leaves on the skin try this lotion bar recipe without beeswax.
+If you don’t like the greasy feeling that beeswax leaves on the skin, try this lotion bar recipe without beeswax.

-I discovered them long ago when I tried one from Lush and immediately felt in love with the moisturizing bars.
+I discovered them long ago when I tried one from Lush and immediately fell in love with the moisturizing bars.
 The only downside is that they are a bit expensive and that’s why I decided to make my own.

 If you are looking for a quick way to moisturize your skin and are not keen on body creams, try making these lotion bars.
 Even if it seems like hard work at the beginning, it will be worth it, because it will save you money and give you personal satisfaction.

-Beeswax Free Lotion Bar Recipe
+Lotion Bar Recipe Without Beeswax

 I have made this recipe using dried rose and hibiscus flowers that have been macerated in sweet almond oil for 6 weeks.
-I understand that most people won’t have this ingredient so feel free to personalize the recipe with the ingredients you have at home.
+I understand that most people won’t have this ingredient, so feel free to personalize the recipe with the ingredients you have at home.

-Ingredients you need:
+Ingredients you need

-30 gr Shea butter (buy here)
+- 30 gr Shea butter (buy here)

-60 gr cosmetic grade SOY wax like this one
+- 60 gr cosmetic grade SOY wax like this one

-20 gr cornstarch
+- 20 gr cornstarch

-1 teaspoon vitamin e oil
+- 1 teaspoon vitamin e oil

-Rose essential oil (15 drops) (this one has good ratings)
+- Rose essential oil (15 drops) (this one has good ratings)

-Cosmetic grade pink colorant (optional) (Need colorant?
+- Cosmetic grade pink colorant (optional) (Need colorant?
 Check this one)

 These ingredients are enough to fill 3 silicon molds like these ones.

-How to make it:
+How to make it

 I have added cornstarch to make the lotion bars less greasy.
 Make sure it has dissolved properly before adding the next ingredient.

-Next add rose essential oil and stir well.
+Next, add rose essential oil and stir well.

 Transfer to silicon molds and wait for them to harden.
-To speed up this process place the molds in the freezer for about 15 minutes.
+To speed up this process, place the molds in the freezer for about 15 minutes.

-Once you unmold the lotion bars they are ready to use.
+Once you unmold the lotion bars, they are ready to use.

-If the bars are too harsh for the skin try to soften them with the palm of your hands or by placing them few seconds in the microwave.
-If the opposite occurs and the bars become too soft placing them in the fridge will solve that problem.
+If the bars are too harsh for the skin, try to soften them with the palm of your hands or by placing them a few seconds in the microwave.
+If the opposite occurs and the bars become too soft, placing them in the fridge will solve that problem.

 I find the best time to use the lotion bars is after a shower when the skin is still moist because it spreads more easily.

-Other recipes you can make at home:
+Other easy DIY recipes you can make at home: